totara/SVGGraph-original/README.txt

  fill_under           false               If true, the area under the line is filled fill_opacity         1                   Opacity of the filled area (MultiLine default is 0.5)

+ScatterGraph and MultiScatterGraph options: scatter_2d           false             If true, supports data as array(x,y) pairs as described above.

 PieGraph and Pie3DGraph options: aspect_ratio          1.0              Ratio of height/width (or 'auto' to fill area) sort                  true             Sorts the pie slices, largest first